-No, a universal test device is not required.
-To test CAA, use the data setup specified in the Integrated Product Test Suite (IPT).
+To test CAA, use the data setup specified in the Integrated Product Test Suite (IPT). in conjunction with the test machine credentials (ato.M2M.keystore) available in Sharefile.
 Only this data has been set up to give the correct responses for CAA.
 This data should then be used to replace the designated conformance suite data to test the scenarios in the conformance suites for CAA.

-Q25.
-I have online software provider access in Access Manager.
-How can I get a Device AUSkey and make it visible on the screen to enable?
+Q24.
+I have hosted SBR software provider access in Access Manager.
+How can I get a machine credential and make it visible on the screen to enable?

-To make a device AUSkey visible in Access Manager you must:
+To make a machine credential visible in Access Manager you must: